creditstxt/code-credit-license/README.md

 ## Status

-The project is currently working toward version 1.0.0.

 That text is a [flipped form](https://flippedform.com/) in everyday English.
 If something doesn't make sense to you, that's the terms' fault, not yours.
 Please [open an issue on GitHub](https://github.com/creditstxt/credit-license/issues/new) so we can fix it together.

 ## Using the Terms

-On release of 1.0.0, the terms will be available to use in two ways:
+The terms will are available to use in two ways:

 1. As a complete license that grants broad permission to use your software, but requires credit.